 posted on February 29th, 2012 by Jennifer Fickley-Baker, Social Media Manager

 This was the welcome that the Mayor of Main Street, U.S.A., gave to the crowd of excited guests who gathered at the front of the park at 6 a.m. today to kick off the One More Disney Day 24-hour celebration.

 Just minutes later, thousands of guests poured into the park to begin their full day of fun.
 So far, we’ve seen Mickey and Minnie in pajamas, guests celebrating special Leap Year birthdays, a couple who will attempt to visit both Walt Disney World and Disneyland Resorts in the next 24 hours!

 Check out the photo gallery below for a look at today’s festivities.

 Keep checking back, as we’ll update this post with new photos later today!

 Wildlife Wednesdays: How Do You Get a Giraffe Into the Veterinary Hospital at Disney’s Animal Kingdom?

-posted on February 29th, 2012 by Scott Terrell, DVM, DACVP, Animal Health Director, Disney’s Animal Programs
+posted on February 29th, 2012 by Scott Terrell, DVM, DACVP, Animal Operations Director, Disney’s Animal Programs

 Many of you are aware that a visit to Rafiki’s Planet Watch at Disney’s Animal Kingdom provides an opportunity to get a “behind the scenes” look at our animal care program.
 One of the highlights of that area is the on-show veterinary hospital window.
 The veterinary hospital window allows a direct view into our on-show treatment room, radiology (X-ray) room and clinical laboratory.
 On any given day (usually between the hours of 10 a.m. and noon), veterinarians may be performing routine wellness exams, surgery, or other medical procedures on a variety of animals for all of our guests to see.
 Every afternoon, members of the hospital team are available outside the window for personal interactions with guests.